 I’ve gotten a lot of emails from women saying they feel overwhelmed by motherhood.
-Not in a dangerous way, just in an “I totally suck and I don’t know how I’m supposed to manage all this” kind of way.
+Not in a dangerous way, just in a mom guilt “I totally suck and I don’t know how I’m supposed to manage all this” kind of way.

 To this I say, you’re not supposed to

 If you think about it, if you had a baby thousands, if not hundreds of years ago, you would have had your mother, all your sisters (all of whom were probably lactating), and your nieces all taking care of your baby.
 They would help with food preparation, show you how to manage, and make sure your baby wasn’t eaten by a bear.
 Your kid’s feet probably wouldn’t have touched the ground until they themselves would be able to carry around an infant.

 Back then the point of a child was to have free labor in the fields and someone to take care of your old ass down the road and not much more.

 As for the past generations that like to tell you that they raised six kids on their own and did it without a washing machine?
 Well, sort of.
 Keep in mind child-rearing was viewed pretty differently not that long ago and you could stick a toddler on the front lawn with just the dog watching and nobody would bat an eye at it (I used to walk to the store in my bare feet to buy my father’s cigarettes when I was a kid).
 As a mother, you cooked, you cleaned, but nobody expected you to do anything much more than keep your kids fed and tidy.

 The Good Old Days